prithivika2007/FarmFuture/README.md

 ## Tech

 Plain HTML, CSS, and vanilla JavaScript.
 No frameworks, no build tools, no npm install.
-Deployable as-is to GitHub Pages.
+Deployed via GitHub Pages.

 ---